commander15/QEloquent/README.md

 **Note**

 If you distribute an application that uses QEloquent under the LGPL, you must include a visible acknowledgment such as:
 "This software uses QEloquent - https://github.com/commander15/QEloquent"
 preferably in the About dialog or credits screen.

+Made with ♥️ by Amdou Benjamain